kolliparasurya/Interactive_Bezier_Curve/README.md

   - No external math or physics libraries used

 - **Interactive Controls**

   - Drag control points
   - Move anchor positions
   - Toggle wind physics in real time

+- **High Performance Rendering**
+  - **Stress Tested:** Optimized to remain stable even when rendering high-density curves with 50,000 to 100,000 points (step sizes as small as t = 0.000001).
+  - **Scalable Architecture:** The system is designed for graceful degradation.
+While increasing the load to extreme numbers (1000 to 10,000 simultaneous curves) naturally impacts framerate, the performance drop is linear rather than catastrophic, ensuring the app remains interactive without crashing.

 ---